What are gynaecological cancers and how can you prevent them?

 Research shows that cervical cancer risks are higher for people who don’t attend screenings.

-“Cervical cancer risk is estimated to be 1.7% among women in the UK who don’t attend screenings,” says Mr Andrew Pooley, consultant gynaecologist at New Victoria Hospital.
+“Cervical cancer risk is estimated to be 1.7 per cent among women in the UK who don’t attend screenings,” says Mr Andrew Pooley, consultant gynaecologist at New Victoria Hospital.
 “Other risk factors are related to a higher exposure to HPV, the use of the contraceptive pill for over 10 years, or a weak immune system.”

 Ali adds: “The age to start screening can vary depending on the type of cancer and a patient’s individual risk factors.
 Pap smears typically start around age 25.”